nirmal-404/Rasaa-Spices/README.md

 # MERN Stack Project

 ## Project Overview
-This project is a MERN (MongoDB, Express, React, Node.js) stack-based web application designed to streamline project management.
+This project is a MERN (MongoDB, Express, React, Node.js) stack-based web application designed to demonstrate the actions of an ecommerce system.
 Each group member has a dedicated branch to implement complete CRUD functionality.
 Additionally, we utilize modern libraries and tools like Vite, Radix UI, and Shadcn UI to enhance development and user experience.

 ## Branching Structure
 - **Default branch:** `main`